 Field trips are a great way to reboot a bad homeschooling week, get out of the house when everyone has cabin fever, and learn about your local area.
 Before heading out, check out Jeanne's tips for improving homeschool field trips.

-Our listing of Nebraska field trip destinations is ordered alphabetically by city.
+Our listing of Nebraska field trips for homeschoolers is ordered alphabetically by city.
 If you would like to submit a Nebraska field trip destination, you may do so using the red button above.